 - outstanding employee leave of absence (including annual leave and long service leave)

 - employee retrenchment pay

 - unsecured creditors.

-Before any dividend is paid to you for your debt or claim, you will need to give the liquidator sufficient information to prove your debt.
+Before any dividend is paid to you for your debt or claim, you will need to give the liquidator information to prove your debt.

-This notice must be given to each person claiming to be a creditor whose debt or claim has not already been admitted by the liquidator.
+This notice must be given to each person claiming to be a creditor whose debt or claim has not already been accepted by the liquidator.
 It must also be published on ASIC’s Published notices website.
 A copy of the formal proof of debt form will be sent to you with the notice.